 When I was twelve or thirteen, I went on a church retreat in the middle of January.
 The temperature was below zero.
-With friends I crossed a low bridge that spanned a three-foot-deep stream.
+With friends I crossed a low bridge that spanned a four-foot-deep stream.
 We wrestled a bit, and I accidentally fell off the bridge into the stream.

 That is the condition of humans after sin; our life is being sucked away in an icy river of death.
 Sin is not just bad behavior (“I lied,” “You cheated”).
 Sin is the power of death that ceaselessly, relentlessly, inexorably drains every unit of warmth of every cell from every human being.

 It’s not just our bodies that are dying.
 Theologians use the term Total Depravity to express sin’s ruthless corruption of the entire nature of humanity so that every part about us is dying.
 Nothing of our true selves is left undamaged:

 - Of course our bodies are dying; we used to see great and now we need bifocals.

 - Yes, we love others, but even our best love is a bit selfish, slightly “What about me?”

 - Our few moments of genius are mere ghouls taunting us with what we cannot grasp.